ansermino/CodeLens/deliverables/iteration-01.review.md

    * This helped us flesh out a strong idea and really start to question what makes a product successful
  * Contacting the TA often
    * Getting regular feedback from the TA allowed us to evaluate our ideas and decide how to change them.
+ * Using Slack with Github integration
+   * Easier to manage tasks

 #### Decisions that did not turn out as well as we hoped